google/libphonenumber/FAQ.md

 Official authority has [explicitly stated](https://www.acm.nl/en/publications/information-about-dutch-097-numbers-non-dutch-providers) that this range “should be made accessible, just like other, regular number series from the Netherlands” and that “you can set up a voice and SMS connection towards prefix +31-97 in the same way as you have done already with the +31-6 series.[...] you should enable your systems for voice telephony for the numbers in the +31-97 series”.
 This means, however, that there might be cases where the library would categorise a number as a valid mobile number, but in reality, the particular number is used as pure M2M, is not SMS or voice-enabled.
 There is not much we can do from our side about this, since we always follow official guidelines.

-So clients should be aware that there is possibility of false positives in NL MOBILE category.
+Therefore, clients should be aware that there is possibility of false positives in NL MOBILE category.
 The library will continue to not support M2M numbers in general.

 ### What about numbers that are only valid for a set of subscribers?